epoch8/vedana.tech/src/content/docs/01-concepts/21-data-for-vedana.md

 The data model, a the schema that defines what anchors, attributes, and links exist, – is covered in the [Data Model] section.
 Understanding it is a prerequisite for ingesting any structured data correctly.

+To understand the principles of data ingestion, read [Documents and chunks](https://vedana.tech/docs/preparing-data-for-vedana/documents-and-document-chunks/).

 For step-by-step ingestion instructions, see the [Guides] section, starting with [Setting Up Your Data Model].